LAGameStudio/InputCandy/README.md

 If you need to ask the primary author a question, do so on the Lost Astronaut discord in the #inputcandy channel: https://discord.gg/PN6gS3CAEe

+If you have found an issue, simply create one [here](https://github.com/LAGameStudio/InputCandy/issues)

 Supporting InputCandy
 ---------------------